danfmihai/ansible-proxmox-lxc/README.md

-# packer-proxmox-template
+# Ansible-proxmox-lxc
-Will build a proxmox template from an ISO file
+Will build a proxmox lxc from with Ansible